pedramnajafi/WebBrowser_Automation_with_Selenium/README.md

 # WebBrowser_Automation_with_Selenium
-By this code, you can have a basic interaction with Chrome WebBrowser using Selenium (Latest update).
+By this code, you can have a basic interaction with Chrome WebBrowser using Selenium (Latest version).

 With this code, you can fill a message field in a form, and click on the "Show Message" button.